obinnaeye/btcamp20/README.md

 2. fizzBuzz is a function to checks if a number is divible by 3, 5, both 3 and 5 or none.

 3. aritGeo is a function that checks if a given array is an arithmetic progression, geometric progression or none.

+Just run  'npm install' to get started

+The jasmine test is there your test casese.